 The Bulls moved to the new Chicago Sports Network from their former home at NBC Sports Chicago, which has shut down.
 DIRECTV is currently the only major provider that has launched the Chicago Sports Network, making the transition seamless and simple for all Bulls fans.
 Any satellite, streaming, or U-verse customers who received NBC Sports Chicago before are now getting Chicago Sports Network—and in the same channel position.
 And that’s not just for the fans in Chicago, but anywhere else in the Bulls’ five-state home region that got games before.

-The Mavericks moved their games off Bally Sports Southwest to TEGNA’s Dallas-Fort Worth broadcast stations WFAA-ABC and Estrella affiliate KMPX, as well as other TEGNA stations in Abilene (KXVA), Midland-Odessa (KWES), San Angelo (KIDY), Tyler (KYTX), and Waco (KCEN/KAGS).
-Those games remain available to all DIRECTV satellite customers in each metro region and the rest of the Maverick’s home territory in northern and central Texas, Oklahoma other than Oklahoma City, northern Louisiana, and western Arkansas.
-DIRECTV also expects to finalize a new agreement for streaming customers there soon.
+The Mavericks moved their games off Bally Sports Southwest to TEGNA’s Dallas-Fort Worth broadcast stations WFAA-ABC and KFAA-IND, as well as other TEGNA stations in Abilene (KXVA), Midland-Odessa (KWES), San Angelo (KIDY), Tyler (KYTX), and Waco (KCEN/KAGS).
+DIRECTV has an ongoing agreement with TEGNA to enable all satellite customers to receive those games and recently expanded it to include all streaming customers too.
+They are also now available across the rest of the Maverick’s home territory in northern and central Texas, Oklahoma other than Oklahoma City, northern Louisiana, and western Arkansas.

 DIRECTV has been the only major provider to offer Altitude Sports and its Nuggets coverage, which will continue for all the satellite, streaming, or U-verse customers who have previously received Nuggets games.
-The Nuggets recently moved 20 games to TEGNA’s KUSA-NBC and KTVD-MNT in Denver.
-DIRECTV will continue to offer those games to Denver satellite customers and expects to finalize a new agreement for streaming customers soon, too.
+The Nuggets began the season by moving 20 games to TEGNA’s KUSA-NBC and KTVD-MNT in Denver.
+DIRECTV has an ongoing agreement with TEGNA to enable all satellite customers to receive those games and recently expanded it to include all streaming customers too.

 The Pelicans moved their games from Bally Sports New Orleans, which has shut down, to a new consortium of local broadcast stations owned by Gray Television, collectively known as the Gulf Coast Sports & Entertainment Network.
 Anchored by Gray’s WVUE-FOX/Bounce TV in New Orleans, the new consortium includes several other stations across Louisiana, southern Mississippi, and Alabama.
 The Pelicans have also launched their own subscription streaming service, Pelicans+, as a lifeline to fans.
 DIRECTV is working with Gray TV to potentially make the Pelicans telecasts available to satellite, streaming, and U-verse customers in the core New Orleans metro region while also enabling other fans who live further away to see the team, too.
 In the meantime, any DIRECTV via Internet customer already has a Gemini set-top box, so they can download the Pelicans+ app and watch Pelicans games as part of their usual DIRECTV experience.
 Satellite customers who have yet to upgrade to a Gemini set-top box can learn more here.

 The Trailblazers moved their games to Sinclair Broadcast Group’s broadcast stations KATU-ABC and KUNP in Portland, which will drop its Univision affiliation in January to provide Blazers games to that core metro region.
 KUNP will anchor a consortium of Sinclair stations collectively known as Rip City Network, serving Portland, Seattle, and the rest of the Blazers’ home territory across Oregon and Washington.
-DIRECTV has recently finalized an agreement with Sinclair to enable satellite and streaming customers to see all those games.
+DIRECTV has an ongoing agreement with Sinclair to enable all satellite and streaming customers to see those games.

 NBA Team |